 Interactive direct volume rendering running at 5 to 10 frames per second, on a Pentium 4 based system using a GeForce4 Ti4600 graphics card is used in Figure 4 to the left.
-This approach is based on real-time decompression of a wavelet encoded multiresolution hierarchy and multiresolution volume rendering [Guthe and Strasser 2001].
+This approach is based on real-time decompression of a wavelet encoded multiresolution hierarchy and multiresolution volume rendering [3].
 The images are rendered using lossless compression at a ratio of about 3.9:1.

-Figure 1 shows images of the Christmas tree rendered using the RTVR library [Mroz and Hauser 2001], at about 3-4 frames per second on a PIII/1.2GHz machine (full spatial resolution of the dataset, 512x512 image).
+Figure 6 demonstrates volume rendering using a view-dependent hierarchical octree representation and a screen space error of less than one pixel.
+Pre-integration was used to render the data with exactly projected cells.
+Figure 1 shows images of the Christmas tree rendered using the RTVR library [7], at about 3-4 frames per second on a PIII/1.2GHz machine (full spatial resolution of the dataset, 512x512 image).
 RTVR allows to combine different compositing modes for different objects like surface rendering for the angels and summation (X-ray) for the remaining objects in image 5 of Figure 1.
-As RTVR is a pure Java solution the tree can be viewed interactively using an RTVR applet at this paper's web-page [XMT 2001].
+As RTVR is a pure Java solution the tree can be viewed interactively using an RTVR applet at this paper's web-page [14].

-Figure 4 (middle) shows non-photorealistic direct volume rendering using the "Bubble Model" [Csébfalvi and Gröller 2001].
-Isosurfaces are rendered as thin semi-transparent membranes similarly to blown soap bubbles.
+Figure 4 (middle) shows non-photorealistic direct volume rendering using the "Bubble Model" [1].
+Iso-surfaces are rendered as thin semi-transparent membranes similarly to blown soap bubbles.
 The approach is a fast previewing technique for volumetric data which does not require a time consuming transfer function specification to visualize internal structures.
 Originally developed for medical data the method also works for the scanned data set in quickly illustrating the most important features.